indiah444/Media-Polarisation-Project/database/README.md

 # 🗄️ The Database
-This folder contains the schema and python script to see the database with dummy data.
+This folder contains the schema and python script to seed the database with initial static data as well as the option to insert dummy data.

 ## 📋 Overview
 The database created is a PostgreSQL database, hosted on an AWS RDS instance.

 ## 🛠️ Prerequisites
 - **Python** installed (For running locally)
-- **AWS RDS (PostgreSQL)** instance.
+- **AWS RDS (PostgreSQL)** instance running.

 ## ⚙️ Setup
 1. Create a `.env` file and fill with the following variables